 Tridevi, the trio of goddesses in Hindu mythology

-The Tridevi is a trio of top goddesses in Hindu mythology: Saraswati, Lakshmi, and Parvati.
+The Tridevi is a trio of top goddesses in Hindu mythology:

-• Saraswati (Brahma’s Consort): Goddess of knowledge, arts, and learning.
+• Saraswati (Brahma’s Consort): Goddess of knowledge, arts, and learning

-• Lakshmi (Vishnu’s Consort): Goddess of wealth, prosperity, and abundance.
+• Lakshmi (Vishnu’s Consort): Goddess of wealth, prosperity, and abundance

-• Parvati (Shiva’s Consort): Goddess of love, fertility, and power; manifests as Durga (protector) and Kali (destroyer).
+• Parvati (Shiva’s Consort): Goddess of love, fertility, and power; manifests as Durga (protector) and Kali (destroyer)

 Saraswati the Goddess of Wisdom